 🏷️ Ticket Price: 35 ¥.
 Make sure to bring your Passport.

-Ⓜ️ How to Get There: From Fuzi Miao, take the subway line to Daxinggong
+Ⓜ️ How to Get There: Take the closest subway line to Daxinggong

-The building is divided into three sections: the Middle section, with its presidential hallways and offices; the west section, also called the West Garden; and the East section, which is used as a temporary exhibition hall displaying historical documents and records.
+The complex is divided into three main areas: the central section, with its presidential hallways and offices; the west section, also known as the West Garden; and the east section, which is currently used for temporary exhibitions showcasing historical documents and records.

-The Palace is surrounded by a beautiful Ming-style garden that can be visited, and it’s lovely in Spring.
+The whole place is surrounded by a beautiful Ming-style garden that you can stroll through—it’s especially lovely in spring!
+This last area was my favorite to explore.

-Unfortunately, the signs within the Palace are all written in Chinese, so if you want to make the most of your visit, book an English guide in advance.
+Unfortunately, the signs within the Palace are all written in Chinese, so if you want to make the most of your visit, it’s a wise choice to visit the site with a guide.

 2. Nanjing Museum